mansi-tripathi/Classifying_Amazon_Reviews/README.md

 3. NBC Model: I built an NBC model and to then evaluate the result.

 4. Checking accuracy and quality of predictions: I used the confusion matrix and cross vaidation to check the accuracy and quality of the data.
+We also using SMOTE or Synthetic Minority Oversampling Technique to increase the accuracy of the data.
+We can further improve the accuracy by adding customized stopwords for removal or hyperparameter tuning.